Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Issuance Program

-The issuance program is a [program](#program) specifying a predicate for issuing an asset within an [input issuance commitment](#asset-version-1-issuance-commitment).
+The issuance program is a [program](#program) specifying a predicate for issuing an asset within an [issuance entry](#issuance-entry).
 The asset ID is derived from the issuance program, guaranteeing the authenticity of the issuer.

 Issuance programs must start with a [PUSHDATA](vm1.md#pushdata) opcode, followed by the [asset definition](#asset-definition), followed by a [DROP](vm1.md#drop) opcode.

 ### Program Arguments

-A list of binary strings in a [transaction input witness](#transaction-input-witness) and [block witness](#block-witness) structures.
+A list of binary strings in the [issuance witness](#issuance-entry-witness), [input witness](#input-entry-witness) and [block witness](#block-witness) structures.
 It typically contains signatures and other data to satisfy the predicate specified by the control program of the output referenced by the current input.
 Program arguments are used also for authenticating *issuance inputs* where the predicate is defined by an issuance program.

-### Asset Version

-An *asset version* is a variable-length integer encoded as [varint63](#varint63).
-Asset issuance and transfer is defined within the scope of a given asset version.
-Commitments and witness fields of inputs and outputs with unknown versions are treated as opaque strings.
-Unassigned versions are left for future extensions.

 ### Asset ID

 Globally unique identifier of a given asset.
-Each [asset version](#asset-version) defines its own method to compute the asset ID, but an asset ID is always guaranteed to be unique across all asset versions and across all blockchains.
+Future versions of the protocol may introduce new [issuance entry types](#issuance-entry) with another definition of an asset ID, but an asset ID is always guaranteed to be unique across all asset versions and across all blockchains.

-**Asset version 1** defines asset ID as the [SHA3-256](#sha3) of the following structure:
+Present version of the protocol defines asset ID as the [SHA3-256](#sha3) of the following structure:

 Field            | Type          | Description
 -----------------|---------------|-------------------------------------------------
 Initial Block ID | sha3-256      | Hash of the first block in this blockchain.
-Asset Version    | varint63      | [Version](#asset-version) of this asset.
 VM Version       | varint63      | [Version of the VM](#vm-version) for the issuance program.
 Issuance Program | varstring31   | Program used in the issuance input.

 ### Asset Definition